 Scientists at TSUAB have developed a new composition for 3D printing of houses up to seven meters high.
 Structures created with its help are not inferior in strength and rigidity to those made of traditional materials.

 In the modern world, 3D printing is becoming an alternative to traditional construction using manual labor and specialized equipment.
-Thanks to this method, it is possible not only to ensure safer construction of residential buildings and outbuildings, but also to reduce the number of workers on the construction site, the Tomsk State University of Architecture and Construction (TSUAB) reported.
+Thanks to this method, it is possible not only to ensure safer construction of residential buildings and outbuildings, but also to reduce the number of workers on the construction site, the Tomsk State University of Architecture and Building (TSUAB) reported.

 One of the key problems when using this technology is the choice of the optimal composition of "ink", which differs significantly from traditional concrete mixes.
 The printing mixture must have sufficient viscosity and fluidity for pumping, and also provide the necessary structural strength after hardening.